Kuseh Raz

-Kuseh Raz (كوسه رز, also Romanized as Kūseh Raz) is a village in Pain Khiyaban-e Litkuh Rural District, in the Central District of Amol County, Mazandaran Province, Iran.
-At the 2006 census, its population was 591, in 160 families.
+Kuseh Raz (كوسه رز) (Note: Also romanized as Kūseh Raz) is a village in Pain Khiyaban-e Litkuh Rural District of the Central District in Amol County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 591 in 160 households.
+The following census in 2011 counted 595 people in 184 households.
+The 2016 census measured the population of the village as 572 people in 195 households.